mplutka/tm-bt-led/README.md

 If you encounter false detections or any other problems, please let me know.

+## Customization
+You can change the order and type of data displayed on the left and right display (and sometimes the used UDP port) by editing the corresponding
+`xxx.config.js` file in the same order as `tm-bt-led.exe`.

 ## Video

 Here is a little video showing the device in action: [Youtube](https://www.youtube.com/watch?v=gbmkHltH9ts)